wiheto/teneto/README.md

 ### Outlook.

 This package is under active development.

-(1) Calculate based on contact sequence representations (2) Assist in creating temporal network representations.
-(3) integrate with python neuroimaging toolboxes and other network formats from other packages.

-The time line is that all of these should be up over the next 6 months or so.
-If something is missing that you need now, let me know and I can try and prioritize getting that up and running (if requests are limited!).
+And a lot of changes will still be made.

 ## Cite